port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-action/examples.md

 ```

 The first job `get-entity`, uses the GitHub action to get the `example-microservice` entity.
-The second job `use-entity`, uses the output from the first job, and prints `versionInEnv.prod` property of the entity.
+The second job `use-entity`, uses the output from the first job, and prints the `versionInEnv.prod` property of the entity.

-### Complete example
+## Complete example

-The following example adds another `package` Blueprint, in addition to the `microservice` Blueprint shown in the previous example.
-In addition, it also adds a `microservice` Relation.
-The GitHub action will create or update the Relation between the 2 existing Entities:
+The following example adds another `package` blueprint, in addition to the `microservice` blueprint shown in the previous example.
+In addition, it also adds a `microservice` relation.
+The GitHub action will create or update the relation between the 2 existing entities:

 <details>
 <summary> A package Blueprint (including the `microservice` Relation) </summary>